AnuragPatel1729/sample-project/README.md

 # Learning Git and GitHub

-This repo is for me learning to use git and github properly
+1. This repo is for me learning to use git and github properly.

+2. Learning about how commit reflected on github.